 The main content in the color palette panel is a list of colors from the selected palette.
 A number of commands to manage the palette can be accessed with the icons visible at the lower part of the panel.
 Other commands are available in the panel menu.
 These commands are described below.

 To select a color from the palette, click on the color.
 The color is applied as the fill color.
 If the current target in the color panel is the outline color, then the color palette also applies colors as outline colors.
-To swap the color target temporarily, hold the Option key while clicking on the color.
+To swap the color target temporarily, hold the Option (Mac) or Alt (Windows) key while clicking on the color.
 This will apply the color as an outline color (if the current target is fill) or a fill color (if the current target is outline).

 Renaming Multiple Colors

 The color palette supports the renaming of multiple colors using text copied through the clipboard.
 To rename multiple colors follow these steps:

 - Collect the color names in a text editor.
 The color names are separated by new lines (one color name in one line of text).
 The color names can be from arbitrary sources.